 While the cardholder will only get their purchase price returned to them in the event of an upheld chargeback, the banks and other companies involved in processing that transaction will make sure that the time and labor they spent on the chargeback is recompensed.
 What does that mean for merchants?

-Lots and lots of fees coming along for the ride any time the chargeback process starts rolling.
+Lots and lots of fees come along for the ride any time the chargeback process starts rolling.

 The true cost of a chargeback can vary depending on how many phases of the chargeback process it goes through, which banks and payment processors are involved, and who is ultimately found to be at fault.
-On average, though, the typical chargeback will end up costing a merchant at least twice the amount of the transaction in dispute.
+On average, once you factor in related costs such as customer service and acquisition, the typical chargeback will end up costing a merchant at least twice the amount of the transaction in dispute.

-On top of all the other negative aspects of chargebacks, the fees they accrue can be very painful for merchants, especially smaller ones.
-For this reason, it’s not sufficient to have a viable strategy for fighting (and beating) chargebacks.
-To protect your revenues from chargeback fees, win or lose, it is crucial to make every prevent chargebacks from happening in the first place.
+Although the costs and consequences of chargebacks are many, the most obvious one is chargeback fees.
+While the cost of an individual fee may be small, once they start adding up they can be very painful for merchants, especially smaller ones.
+Plus, chargeback fees still apply even if you fight and win the dispute.
+For this reason, it’s not sufficient to have a strategy for fighting (and beating) chargebacks alone.
+To protect your revenue from chargeback fees, it's crucial to make every effort to prevent chargebacks from happening in the first place.

-Next, there are the fees that automatically and immediately get deducted from your merchant account as soon as the chargeback is filed.
+Next, there are the fees that are deducted from your merchant account automatically by your bank as soon as the chargeback is filed.
 Both your acquiring bank and payment processor have a hand in setting these fees.
-They can vary by provider, business type, and other circumstances, but anywhere from $15 - $45 would not be unusual.

-Taking a chargeback to the card networks for arbitration can be very costly.
-For merchants with high dollar items (more than $500.00), it might be worth it, but make sure you know what you’re getting into.
+Taking a chargeback to the card network for arbitration can be very costly.
+For chargebacks involving high-value transactions (more than $500.00), it might be worth it, but make sure you know what you’re getting into.

 Mastercard charges a $150 filing fee and a $250 administration fee for arbitration.
 The losing party will ultimately be held responsible, but you have to put the fee up to initiate the arbitration process.
 If you have to resubmit a case due to filing errors, you’ll have to pay the filing fee a second time.
 There’s also an additional $150 withdrawal fee if you initiate arbitration but decide not to pursue the case further, and you’ll still have to cover the initial fees.
 Guess what happens if you break one of Mastercard’s arbitration rules while the case is open?
 You get charged a $100 technical fee for each violation, win or lose.